Judaism: Antiquity

-According to the Hebrew Bible, a United Monarchy was established under Saul and continued under King David and Solomon with its capital in Jerusalem.
-After Solomon's reign, the nation split into two kingdoms, the Kingdom of Israel (in the north) and the Kingdom of Judah (in the south).
+According to the Hebrew Bible, the United Kingdom of Israel was established under Saul the King and continued under King David and Solomon, with its capital being Jerusalem.
+After Solomon's reign, the nation split into two kingdoms, the Kingdom of Israel in the north and the Kingdom of Judah in the south.
 The Kingdom of Israel was destroyed around 720 BCE, when it was conquered by the Neo-Assyrian Empire; many people were taken captive from the capital Samaria to Media and the Khabur River valley.
-The Kingdom of Judah continued as an independent state until it was conquered by Nebuchadnezzar II of the Neo-Babylonian Empire in 586 BCE.
-The Babylonians destroyed Jerusalem and the First Temple, which was at the center of ancient Jewish worship.
-The Judeans were exiled to Babylon, in what is regarded as the first Jewish diaspora.
-Later, many of them returned to their homeland after the subsequent conquest of Babylon by the Persian Achaemenid Empire seventy years later, an event known as the Return to Zion.
-A Second Temple was constructed and old religious practices were resumed.
+The Kingdom of Judah continued as an independent state until it was conquered by Nebuchadnezzar II of the Neo-Babylonian Empire in 586–87 BCE.
+The Babylonians destroyed Jerusalem and the First Temple, forcing the Israelites into the Babylonian captivity in what is regarded as the first Jewish diaspora.
+Many of the Israelites returned to their homeland—an known as the return to Zion—after the subsequent fall of Babylon accomplished by the Persian Achaemenid Empire seventy years later.
+A Second Temple was constructed, and religious practices were resumed.

-During the early years of the Second Temple, the highest religious authority was a council known as the Great Assembly, led by Ezra the Scribe.
-Among other accomplishments of the Great Assembly, the last books of the Bible were written at this time and the canon sealed.
-Hellenistic Judaism spread to Ptolemaic Egypt from the 3rd century BCE.
+During the early years of the Second Temple, the highest religious authority was a council known as the Great Assembly led by Ezra.
+Among other accomplishments of the Great Assembly, the last books of the Hebrew Bible were written at this time and the canon sealed.
+Hellenistic Judaism spread to Ptolemaic Egypt from the 3rd century BCE, and its creation sparked widespread controversy in Jewish communities, starting "conflicts within Jewish communities about accommodating the cultures of occupying powers."

-During the Great Jewish Revolt (66–73 CE), the Romans sacked Jerusalem and destroyed the Second Temple.
-Later, Roman emperor Hadrian built a pagan idol on the Temple Mount and prohibited circumcision; these acts of ethnocide provoked the Bar Kokhba Revolt (132–136 CE), after which the Romans banned the study of the Torah and the celebration of Jewish holidays, and forcibly removed virtually all Jews from Judea.
-In 200 CE, however, Jews were granted Roman citizenship and Judaism was recognized as a religio licita ("legitimate religion") until the rise of Gnosticism and Early Christianity in the fourth century.
+During the First Jewish–Roman War (66–73 CE), the Romans sacked Jerusalem and destroyed the Second Temple.
+Later, Roman emperor Hadrian built a pagan idol on the Temple Mount and prohibited circumcision.
+These acts of ethnocide provoked the Bar Kokhba revolt (132–136 CE), after which the Romans banned the study of the Torah and the celebration of Jewish holidays and forcibly removed virtually all Jews from Judea.
+In 200 CE, however, Jews were granted Roman citizenship and Judaism was recognized as a religio licita ("legitimate religion") until the rise of Gnosticism and early Christianity in the fourth century.

-Following the destruction of Jerusalem and the expulsion of the Jews, Jewish worship stopped being centrally organized around the Temple, prayer took the place of sacrifice, and worship was rebuilt around the community (represented by a minimum of ten adult men) and the establishment of the authority of rabbis who acted as teachers and leaders of individual communities.
+Following the destruction of Jerusalem and the expulsion of the Jews, Jewish worship stopped being centrally organized around the Temple; prayer took the place of sacrifice; worship was conducted within the Jewish communities of the diaspora; and the authority of rabbis who acted as teachers and leaders of individual communities was established.

+Judaism in pre-Islamic Arabia goes back to the pre-Christian period, and was concentrated in the northwest and south.
+In the fourth century, the ruling class of the Himyarite Kingdom of pre-Islamic South Arabia converted to Judaism.
+This situation lasted until the early sixth century, when the Aksumite invasion of Himyar, instigated by the massacre of Najran, led to a transition to Christian domination.